 Laclede, Missouri: General "Blackjack" Pershing Statue and Birthplace

-Gen. John J. "Blackjack" Pershing commanded the U.S. Army in World War I. Laclede is his birthplace and boyhood home.
+Gen. John J. "Blackjack" Pershing commanded the U.S. Army in World War I. His boyhood home has a statue of him on its lawn.
 We list Pershing mainly because his popularity resulted in numerous tributes, monuments, parks, buildings...even weapons named after him.
-A state funeral riderless horse was named "Black Jack."- Address:
+A state funeral riderless horse was named "Black Jack."

 - Pershing Drive, Laclede, MO